-Study of 19th and early 20th century material culture in the Greece: post-Ottoman ceramics, building materials, furniture, early mechanical and electrical devices, textiles, jewellery, ecclesiastic artefacts and works of representational art.
+Study of 19th and early 20th century material culture in the Greece: post-Ottoman ceramics, building materials, furniture, early electromechanical devices, textiles, jewellery, ecclesiastical artefacts and works of representational art.

 The archaeology of World Wars I and II, with particular interest in the recording and analysis of military equipment, textiles and relevant materials.

 British prehistoric and Roman pottery from East Anglia and the Central-South Midlands; the study of early and late prehistoric and Roman ceramic technologies in the British Isles.

 Analysis and interpretation of ceramic and lithic artefacts (e.g. ceramic building material, loom-weights, fired clay, spindle whorls, quern stones, hones, etc.).

 Attic Geometric and Orientalising decorated pottery production (c.
 900 – 600 BC) in relation to the broader social transformations of the Attic Early Iron Age.

 Archaeological ceramics, with particular interest in Greek decorated finewares from Sub-Mycenaean/Protogeometric to Classical times (c.
 1100 – 332 BC).

 The study of contemporary pottery production through ethnographic research and experimental archaeology.

 Archaeological theory, with particular interest in behavioural analysis and the chaîne opératoire approach.

 Maritime archaeology, Mediterranean seafaring and the study of Mycenaean trade during the 2nd millennium BC.